 Located in Tulsa, Oklahoma, the Woody Guthrie Center opened in 2013 as a dedication to the life and work of the iconic American folk musician.
 Today, the building—once the site of the Tulsa Paper Company—hosts youth music programs, artist-in-residence programs, and holds exhibits that focus on promoting equality, diversity, and justice.

 What is now the Museum of Pop Culture in Seattle actually began as a museum dedicated to Jimi Hendrix.
-The museum, established in 2000 by Microsoft co-founder Paul Allen, later grew to encompass all rock ‘n' roll legend and history and was renamed the Experience Music Project.
-The final expansion in 2016 brought it to be the museum we know today.
+The museum, established in 2000 by Microsoft co-founder Paul Allen, later grew to encompass all rock 'n' roll legend and history and was renamed the Experience Music Project.
+The final expansion in 2016 completed the museum as we know it today.